 R.3 The character of the shoreline is highly dependent upon the weather.
 On a winter's day wind and waves buffet the shoreline resulting in an exposed, wild landscape which is open to the elements.
 On a warm summer's day the microclimate on the beach creates a still and hot environment.
-However, whatever the weather this is a remote landscape with a strong sense of wilderness and a sense of being close to nature.
+However, whatever the weather this is a remote landscape with a strong sense of wilderness and a sense of being close to nature, even along those areas close to urban settlement.
 There are long views along the coastline to the dramatic white chalk cliffs and even more extensive views out across the sea to the horizon.